Small and medium-sized enterprises of Issyk-Kul region fruit sector strengthen their knowledge on creating food safety management systems

 24 June 2021, Chok-Tal village, Issyk-Kul region, Kyrgyzstan - On June 22-24, the United Nations Industrial Development Organization (UNIDO) conducted training on Food Safety Management Systems for fruit processors involved in the development of fruit value chains in the Issyk-Kul region.
 The seminar's content was prepared for enterprise heads, quality managers and food technologists.

-The training was initiated within the framework of a joint project between UNIDO and the Ministry of Economy and Finance of the Kyrgyz Republic "Increasing market access for small and medium-sized businesses by strengthening their capacity to comply with standards in fruit value chains" with financial support from the Swiss State Secretariat for Economic Affairs.
+The training was initiated within the framework of a joint project between UNIDO and the Ministry of Economy and Finance of the Kyrgyz Republic "Strengthening quality and standards compliance capacity of the fruits value chain to facilitate market access" with financial support from the Swiss State Secretariat for Economic Affairs.
 The project is part of UNIDO's Global Quality and Standards Program, which aims to strengthen the capacity of small and medium-sized enterprises in quality and adherence to priority production chain standards to support the export competitiveness of developing partner countries.
 In Kyrgyzstan, the implementation of the project is planned until November 2022.

 During the training, the participants learned the basics of food safety and the conditions for implementing international food safety management systems, including standards based on HACCP principles (Hazard Analysis and Critical Control Points).
 Sania Koptseva, trainer and leading consultant on food safety management systems, noted that the successful implementation of food safety management systems will allow Kyrgyz enterprises to reap a number of benefits, including the creation of a documentary base confirming the production of safe food products, the opportunity of certification of the company's management system in compliance with international standards, entering new foreign markets, increasing the level of consumer confidence in products and increasing the company's competitiveness.